Azure/acr/docs/AAD-OAuth.md

 ## Calling an Azure Container Registry API

-In this example we'll call the `GET /v2/_catalog` API on an Azure Container Registry.
+In this example we'll call catalog listing and tag listing APIs on an Azure Container Registry.

+### Catalog Listing

 Assume you have the following:
   1. A valid container registry, which here we'll call `contosoregistry.azurecr.io`.
   2. A valid ACR access token, created with the correct scope for the API we're going to call.